MCP HubMCP Hub

 mcp-golang

-mcp-golang is an unofficial implementation of the Model Context Protocol in Go, allowing you to write MCP servers and clients with minimal code.
+mcp-golang is an unofficial implementation of the Model Context Protocol in Go.
+Write MCP servers and clients in Go with minimal code.

 Highlights

-• 🛡️ Type Safety: Define tool arguments as native Go structs, with automatic schema generation and error handling.
+• 🛡️ Type safety - Define your tool arguments as native Go structs.
+Automatic schema generation, deserialization, error handling, etc.

-• 🚛 Custom Transports: Use built-in transports like stdio and HTTP or create your own.
+• 🚛 Custom transports - Use built-in transports (stdio for full feature support, HTTP for stateless communication) or write your own.

-• 🔄 Bi-directional Support: Full support for both server and client implementations through stdio transport.
+• 🔄 Bi-directional - Full support for both server and client implementations through stdio transport.

 Example Usage